marcocsv89/academi-kickstart/content/project/internal-project/progetto2/index.md

-During the last year of Univeristy I worked as an Intern for X-Phase s.r.l. , an Italian company based in Sesto Fiorentino specialized in advanced electronic system for biomedical and industrial applications such as echographic system, radar, biomedical devices.
-I was involved in the Project of a modular programmable ultrason
+During the last year of Univeristy I worked as an Intern for X-Phase s.r.l. , an Italian company based in Sesto Fiorentino, specialized in advanced electronic system for biomedical and industrial applications such as echographic system, radar and biomedical devices.

+My internship (and Thesis) objective was the project and development of signal processing PCB for a modular ultrasound system.
+The board is a modular eurocard 100x160 mm motherboard that embeds a NVidia System on Module (Jetson Tx2) and a PCI Express 2.0 Switch togheter with several other serial high speed peripherals.

+Here below, a list of the features: